bpt26/usher_wiki/docs/source/matUtils.rst

   --clade-paths (-P): Path to a tsv file mapping clades to mutation paths which must exist in the tree.
 Format is the same as the first and third columns of the output of matUtils extract --clade-paths.
   --allele-frequency (-f): Minimum allele frequency in input samples for finding the best clade root.
 Used only with -l.
 Default = 0.8.
   --mask-frequency (-m): Minimum allele frequency below -f in input samples that should be masked for finding the best clade root.
 Used only with -c.
+  --clip-sample-frequency (-p): Maximum proportion of samples in a branch that are exemplars from -c to consider when sorting candidate clade root nodes.
+Default 0.1
   --set-overlap (-s): Minimum fraction of the lineage samples that should be desecendants of the assigned clade root.
 Defualt = 0.6.
   --clear-current (-l): Use to remove current annotations before applying new annotations.
   --output-directory (-d): Write output files to the target directory.
   --write-mutations (-u): Write a tsv listing each clade and the mutations found in at least [-f] of the samples.
 Used only with -c.
+  --write-details (-D): Write a tsv with details about the nodes considered for each clade root.
+Used only with -c

 ----------------------
 uncertainty